-- Holy Halo: All of them have a halo around their necks except for the Grand Priest, who has his behind his head.
+- Holy Halo: All of them have a halo around their necks except for the Grand Minister, who has his behind his head.

 - Hyper-Competent Sidekick: All of the angels serve as attendants to their respective Gods of Destruction and technically work for them.
 However, all of them are far more powerful than the Gods of Destruction they work for and they can give an intervening order if the god steps out of line.

-- Immortality Begins at 20: Implied.
-The Grand Priest is the oldest angel but looks even younger than his children.
+- Immortality Begins at Twenty: Implied.
+The Grand Minister is the oldest angel but looks even younger than his children.

 - Inexplicably Awesome: The angels are much stronger than the Gods of Destruction who are supposed to be the strongest creatures in their respective universes.
 They also have Reality Warping abilities that put them on par with the Supreme Kais.
 Why that is the case, we may never know.

-- Lack of Empathy: The angels appear to follow some sort of Blue and Orange Morality, even more than the Gods of Destruction: the angels will not really care about the destruction of planets, or the gods killing someone on their sight, just as long as they work properly.
-Is only until someone starts screwing with their order of things that they will directly intervene (Example: A Supreme Kai apprentice trying to kill his master).
+- Lack of Empathy: The angels appear to follow some sort of Blue-and-Orange Morality, even more than the Gods of Destruction: the angels will not really care about the destruction of planets, or the gods killing someone on sight, just as long as they work properly.
+It is only until someone starts screwing with their order of things that they will directly intervene (Example: A Supreme Kai apprentice trying to kill his master).
 The angels, however, can grow to like their co-workers, like Cus from Universe 10 who grew fond of Rumshii.
 In the end, while aloof and amoral, angels aren't evil.

 - The Mentor: Their real purpose is to advise the gods of each universe so they can better perform their duties.
-They also train both Gods of Destructions and their successors.
+They also train both Gods of Destruction and their successors.